 Site Architecture & Wireframing

 From research it became clear what pages and structure was needed to present the fabric collections in a logical way, while keeping it simple for the users.
-A full restructure of the site architecture was done to pull out unnecessary pages and create a much simpler experience in allowing users to browse and purchase samples within just a few clicks.
+A full restructure of the site architecture was done to pull out unnecessary pages and create a much simpler experience in allowing users to get to where they wanted within just a few clicks.
 Page types were defined and wireframed.
-These were built up in a modular format to create a consistent experience across the site as a whole.
+These were built up in a modular format to create a consistent experience and navigation across the site as a whole.

 Product Audit & New Functionality